sawyer-greaves/lab-wiki-test/necessary_skills/Linux.md

     - [Learn Linux in 5 Days and Level Up Your Career](https://www.udemy.com/course/learn-linux-in-5-days/)
     - [Linux for Beginners](https://www.udemy.com/course/linuxforbeginners/)
     - [Linux Shell Scripting: A Project-Based Approach to Learning](https://www.udemy.com/course/linux-shell-scripting-projects/)

+## Linux and Ubuntu Reference

+This section lists websites that are useful for reference dealing with Linux and Ubuntu.

 ## Managing Groups